LGBTQ people in sports in the United States: Football

 joining My-King Johnson as two of the first openly gay players in the NCAA Division I Football Bowl Subdivision.
 Later that same year, Frantz became the first openly gay college football player to play in a game for an NCAA Division I Football Bowl Subdivision school.
 In 2018, Bradley Kim of the United States Air Force Academy came out as gay, thus becoming the first openly gay football player to play for any military academy in the United States; open homosexuality was forbidden in the U.S. Armed Forces until 2011.
 Also in 2018, Division II Wyatt Pertuset of Capital University became the first openly gay college player to score a touchdown.
 In 2022, Byron Perkins of Hampton University came out as gay, making him the first openly gay football player at any historically black college or university.

 Hockey

-In 1985, the Los Angeles Blades was organized as the first gay hockey team in the United States.
+In 1985, the Los Angeles Blades became the first gay hockey team in the United States.

+The New York City Gay Hockey Association was organized in 1999.

+Four-time Olympic medalist Julie Chu is considered among the earliest known LGBT female professional hockey players.
+She began dating her Canadian rival, four-time Olympic gold medalist Caroline Ouellette, around 2006.

-In 2021, Canadian Luke Prokop, who was drafted by the Nashville Predators in the 2020 NHL Entry Draft, became the first active player signed to a National Hockey League contract to come out as gay.
+In 2021, Canadian Luke Prokop, who was drafted by the Nashville Predators in the 2020 NHL entry draft, became the first active player signed to a National Hockey League contract to come out as gay.
 On November 17, 2023, Prokop became the first openly gay player in the American Hockey League's history, by making his first appearance in a game as a player for the Milwaukee Admirals.

+In 2022 or 2023, Seattle Kraken trainer Justin Rogers became the first known openly gay support staff in the NHL.